 The Ultimate Guide to the San Diego Zoo Safari Park

-The Safari Park is located about a 40-minute drive (depending on traffic) north of the San Diego Zoo in Escondido.
-With roughly 1,800 acres of land and a semi-arid environment, it truly feels like you’ve left San Diego and have gone out adventuring on the savannas of Africa.
+The San Diego Zoo Safari Park is located in Escondido, about a 40-minute drive (depending on traffic) north of the San Diego Zoo.
+With roughly 1,800 acres of land and a semi-arid environment, it truly feels like you’ve left San Diego and have gone out adventuring in the savannas of Africa.

 Info About the Park

 The San Diego Zoo Safari Park consists of free-range enclosures that house wild and endangered animals from Africa, Asia, Europe, North and South America, and Australia.
 Here you can go on safari and get close-up views of rhinos, giraffes, elephants, buffalo and more!

 The San Diego Zoo Safari Park is a not-for-profit organization that began is a species conservation and breeding facility for the San Diego Zoo.
 The idea was to provide the ability to see these beautiful animals in a more natural environment, rather than in cages.
 Since opening in 1972, the San Diego Zoo Safari Park has received many awards for its breeding programs and conservation efforts.